Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

 Why does diameter matter more than height for stump grinding cost?

 Because grinders work horizontally across the top of the stump, not vertically.
 A 14-inch tall stump and a 4-inch tall stump of the same diameter take roughly the same time to grind down to grade.
-What changes the volume is diameter — every additional inch of diameter is more wood for the cutting wheel to chew through.
+What changes the volume is diameter, every additional inch of diameter is more wood for the cutting wheel to chew through.
 Height above grade just gets cut flush by chainsaw before grinding starts.

-Do hardwood stumps cost more per inch?
+Do hardwood stumps cost more?

-What add-ons increase the per-inch price?
+What add-ons increase the price?

-Common add-ons in Lake Country: chip haul-away (+$5/inch), topsoil + grass seed restoration (+$10/inch), deep grinding for replanting (+$30–$80 flat or +$1–$2/inch), backyard-only access through a narrow gate (+10–25%), and lakefront/shoreland slope premiums (+10–20%).
-The base $3–$4/inch covers grinding to 4–6 inches below grade with chips left on-site.
+Common add-ons in Lake Country: chip haul-away (+$5/inch), topsoil + grass seed restoration (+$10/inch), deep grinding for replanting (+$30–$80 flat), backyard-only access through a narrow gate (+10–25%), and lakefront/shoreland slope premiums (+10–20%).
+The base size-band price covers grinding to 4–6 inches below grade with chips left on-site.

 How do I measure my stump diameter accurately?

 Measure at ground level across the widest visible part of the stump, including the root flare.
 Use a tape measure or piece of string + ruler.
-If the stump has a noticeable bulge at the bottom (oaks and maples often do), include that in the measurement — that's the part the grinder has to cut through.
+If the stump has a noticeable bulge at the bottom (oaks and maples often do), include that in the measurement, that's the part the grinder has to cut through.
 Round up to the nearest inch.
-A photo with a tape measure in frame is the easiest way to send a quote request — most Lake Country grinders quote off photos in 5–10 minutes.
+A photo with a tape measure in frame is the easiest way to send a quote request, most Lake Country grinders quote off photos in 5–10 minutes.

-Get your per-inch quote in under an hour
+Get your quote in under an hour

 Get a free stump grinding quote